Cub22/Word-Cloud-Faculty-of-Economic-Sciences-Warsaw/README.md

 # Word-Cloud-Faculty-of-Economic-Sciences-Warsaw
-Word Cloud represent research interests (in Polish) of economic academics at Uni Warsaw
+Word Cloud represents research interests (in Polish) of economic academics at Uni Warsaw